pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

   namespace: tidb-admin
 ```

-For Kubernetes with version >= 1.24, you should create service account secret manually for external applications to access the Kubernetes API server.
+For Kubernetes >= v1.24, to let external applications access the Kubernetes API server, you need to manually create a service account secret as follows:

 ```yaml
 apiVersion: v1